N4tzzOfficial/N4tzzOfficial/README.md

 ---

 ## 👨‍💻 About Me

-Independent developer from Indonesia with hands-on experience in building secure websites, applications, APIs, automation systems, and low-level software.
+An independent developer from Indonesia with hands-on experience building secure websites, applications, APIs, automation systems, and mid-level software.

+I also work as a **Grey Hat Security Researcher**, focusing on vulnerability research, exploit analysis, and system hardening conducted strictly in **controlled, ethical, and non-production environments**.

-My work prioritizes **real implementation** — production systems, security hardening, and applied engineering — not tutorial-based projects.
+My work emphasizes **real-world implementation** — production systems, security hardening, and applied engineering — rather than tutorial-based or purely theoretical projects.

+---

+## 🔐 Security Research Scope (Grey Hat)

+My security research is conducted **only in sandboxed labs, virtual machines, or systems I own or have explicit permission to test**.

+Research areas include:
+- Ransomware behavior analysis (Android APK & Windows EXE)
+- Malware and adware lifecycle research
+- Exploit simulation and payload behavior analysis
+- Web defacement techniques (attack surface & prevention study)
+- Persistence, evasion, and detection bypass research
+- Reverse engineering and malware dissection

+All findings are used for **defensive improvement, detection, and prevention**.

 ---